akoylasar/cubism/README.md

 ## Features
 - Drawing common 2D primitives
 - Text rendering
-- OpenGL renderer and an example app.
+- OpenGL renderer and an example app

 ## Usage
 Everything under ```Cubism/``` is core to the library.
 Additionally you can use one of the renderers provided under ```Examples/``` (currently only OpenGL) or implement your own.